 Sígrblót would include a blót, drinking and feasting.

-5. Dance around a maypole The origin of the maypole is debated, but it was definitely used by both Heathens and Christians by the late Viking Age.
+5. Dance around a maypole The origin of the maypole is debated, but both Heathens and Christians definitely used it by the late Viking Age.
 The Heathen version is a vertical pole with ribbons attached to a circle at the top.
 The Christian version looks more like a cross.
 Today, people all over Europe continue to dance in circles holding the ribbon and weaving patterns around the pole.

 6. Make Sunwheel Wishing Ships

-- Craft a circle with a cross inside of it out of the straw of twig
+Using straw or twig, craft a circle with a cross inside of it

 - Weave a straight pole and attach it to the middle of your sunwheel like a ship mast - Optional: Decorate it with flowers - Place it on water like a boat - Make a wish - Set the mast on fire - Watch it sail away in flames

-7. Have a bonfire The bonfire is meant to represent the every burning sun.
-Honor and enjoy it.
+7. Have a bonfire The bonfire is meant to represent the ever-burning sun.
+Honour and enjoy it.
 Show the gods you're proud!

 Ynglinga Saga, stanza 8